 How you take care of your hair after this color process is crucial.
 Sleep with a mask on your hair once a week.
 Using Oribe Gold Lust Mask and bond multipliers like Olaplex are great ways to keep your hair healthy and bright.

-She explains, “the blonde is heavy on the bottom and gradually fades off into the root area, giving it a cool shadow root for a really lived-in feel.
-This look is perfect for the woman who wants to see a lot of blonde but doesn’t want the maintenance of heavily highlighted hair.”
+This lived-in icy blonde is heavy on the bottom and gradually fades into the root area, giving it a cool shadow root for a lived-in feel.
+This look is perfect for the woman who wants to see a lot of blonde but doesn’t want the maintenance of heavily highlighted hair.